Updated As Of December 1, 2021

 Or, you may try the MERS ServicerID web page at https://www.mers-servicerid.org/sis/.

-Yes, you need to apply with us if you want to receive forbearance from making your payments.
-If you have experienced a financial hardship caused by the coronavirus and you have a federally backed loan, you may obtain a forbearance without providing any written documentation, and regardless of your delinquency status.
-If your loan is not federally backed, the availability of forbearance or other options will be determined by the owner of the loan, and may require that you provide additional documentation or meet certain other requirements.
+Yes, you need to make a request with us if you want to receive forbearance from making your payments.
+If you have experienced a financial hardship caused by the coronavirus and you have a federally backed loan, you may still obtain a forbearance without providing any written documentation, and regardless of your delinquency status.
+For FHA, USDA, and VA insured loans, the deadline to request an initial forbearance was September 30th, 2021, but has been extended to the end of the COVID-19 National Emergency, whenever announced (and is consistent now with the Fannie Mae / Freddie Mac initial request expiration date.)
+If your loan is not federally backed, the availability of forbearance or other options will be determined by the owner of the loan and may require that you provide additional documentation or meet certain other requirements.
+Also, for FHA loans, the length of your total forbearance period and the deadline by which it must end, will depend on when you made your initial request (see FHA chart updated, below).

 Within 7 to 10 business days of our receipt of your valid request for a forbearance plan that you are eligible for, you will receive a letter from us with all the details of the plan.
 We will also send you an email if we have your email address on file.
 Please ensure your email address is up to date in your profile as it will help us to keep in touch throughout your forbearance period.